replot/replot-line/readMe.md

-# Line charts for react
+# replot-line: Line charts for react
 Intelligent and customizable line chart components for react.

 ## Installation